Amine-Smahi/.NET-Core-Learning-Journey/README.md

 # EmployeeManagement
+Simple Employee management system that contains
+* CRUD Operations
+* Authentification
+* Handling user profile

-CRUD Operations With the new ASP.NET Core 2.2 MVC Using Visual Studio Code and Entity Framework.
+With the new ASP.NET Core 2.2 MVC and Entity Framework core.

 ## Screenshot